What is first-party data activation?

 Identity providers

 Identity providers link and consolidate customer data from various channels and devices to develop a cohesive perspective of a customer, referred to as an identity graph.
-In doing so, they create unique IDs which operate across the demand and supply side ad-ecosystem for precise targeting.
+In doing so, they create unique IDs that operate across the demand and supply side ad-ecosystem for precise targeting.

 By verifying user identities, brands can trust that the insights derived from first-party data are based on reliable information.
 This not only aids in targeted marketing but also contributes to building trust with customers.

-One significant drawback here is limitation in audience reach, as this form of activation centers around retargeting logged-in users and lacks audience extension, for example through lookalikes.
-Additionally, it is crucial to acknowledge that under GDPR recital 26, these pseudonymous IDs are classified as personal data rather than anonymous data.
+One significant drawback here is the limitation in audience reach, as this form of activation centers around retargeting logged-in users and lacks audience extension, for example, through lookalikes.

-Brands who opt for identity provider solutions have to be okay with the fact that their customers’ personal data is shared with various third parties.
+Brands that opt for identity provider solutions have to be okay with the fact that their customers’ personal data is shared with various third parties.
 In addition, the identity provider may be monetizing customers’ identifiable information (PII) data to enhance its proprietary ID graph.

 Google PAIR